 What are your rates?

-My Packages begin from $2600.
-Fill in the contact form, if you’d like to include some information regarding your wedding and I will send you Package details or we can tailor a package for you.
+Collections begin from $1800 for Elopement Weddings, and $2495 for smaller weddings such as under the Level 2 Covid 19 (with restricted numbers).
+Wedding collections begin from $3200.
+Fill in the contact form, Contact if you’d like to include some information regarding your wedding and I will happily send you Package details or we can tailor a package for you.

 How long do we have you for on the day?

-My packages have been designed so you can choose what photographic coverage you would like.
+My packages have been designed so you can choose which photographic coverage you would like.
 I don’t want you to put time restraints on your day.
-I’ve popped an approximate time frame on my Packages.
+I’ve included an approximate time frame on my Packages.

 What about if we want more than one location covered?